-Changes to attachments for revisions, additions, or deletions to any of the designations on Attachment "A", "B", "C" and "D" shall require the approval of two individuals listed on Group B as listed on Attachment "A".
+Changes to attachments for revisions, additions, or deletions to any of the designations on Attachment "A", "B", "C" and "D" shall Policy.
+Processes will require the approval of two individuals listed on Group B as listed on Attachment "A".
 Copies of additions, deletions, and changes will be provided to the Finance Committee at their next regular scheduled meeting.

-- 2. SECURITY PURCHASES. - a.
+2. SECURITY PURCHASES.

+- a.
 Two employees designated on Group A of Attachment "A" must approve wire transfers associated with security purchases. - b.
-All security purchases shall be executed "delivery vs. payment." - c.
-Any change in the City's custodial relationship must be approved by two individuals designated in Group B of Attachment "A". - 3.
-INVESTMENT POOLS - a.
+All security purchases shall be executed "delivery vs. payment."

+c.
+Any change in assigned by the City's custodial relationship must be approved by two individuals designated in Group B of Attachment "A".

+3. INVESTMENT POOLS

+- a.
 Two employees designated on Group A of Attachment "A" must approve wire transfers to designated investment pools. - b.
 Any revision, addition or deletions to the list of designated investment pools shall require the approval of two individuals designated in Group B of Attachment "A".
-Copies of additions, deletions, and changes will be provided to the Finance Committee at their next regularly scheduled meeting. - 4.
-PAYING AGENTS - a.
-Two individuals designated on Group A of Attachment "A" must approve wire transfers to designated paying agents.
+Copies of additions, deletions, and changes will be provided to the Director of Finance Committee at their next regularly scheduled meeting.

+4. PAYING AGENTS

+- a.
+Two individuals designated on Group A of Attachment "A" must approve wire transfers to designated paying agents. - b.I.
-- b.
 Any revision, addition or deletion to the list of designated paying agents will require the approval of two individuals designated in Group B of Attachment "A".
 Such approval shall not be necessary when supplementary information unrelated to the accounts varies.
-For example, the paying agent may request that the wire include a notation that the transaction is to the attention of a certain individual.
+For example, the paying agent may request that the wire includeto separate the duties of initiating a notation that the transaction is to the attentionand approval of a certain individual.
 So long as the wire is the benefit of an authorized account, such clarifying information is permissible.
-Copies of additions, deletions, and changes will be provided to the Finance Committee at their regular scheduled meeting. - 5.
-MISCELLANEOUS - a.
+Copies of additions, deletions, and changes will be provided to the Finance Committee at their regular scheduled meeting.transaction.

+5. MISCELLANEOUS

+a.
 Wire transfers to any party not involving a security purchase destined for custodial safekeeping with an approved organization, or to an authorized investment pool, or to an authorized paying agent, shall require the approval of two authorized individuals in Group B of Attachment "A".
 Copies of such transactions will be provided to the Finance Committee at their next regularly scheduled meeting.